-(a) Although there is no specific definition of a principal event, this document will assist firsttime applicants and applicants for re-appointment with a better understanding as to which of their events will be considered as principal events.
+(a) Although there is no specific definition of a principal event, this document will assist first-time applicants and applicants for re-appointment with a better understanding as to which of their events will be considered as principal events.
 Officials from the more isolated areas around the globe struggle to receive invitations to events outside their Group or MNA, especially prior to becoming certified WS-ROs.
-With this in mind the ROC looks at a broad scope of events to define the experience needed for firsttime appointment or re-appointment of our officials.
+With this in mind the ROC looks at a broad scope of events to define the experience needed for first-time appointment or re-appointment of our officials.
 Each sub-committee will always consider exceptions when evaluating an application.

 (b) A principal event for the purposes of appointment of WS-ROs is an event that gives the officials a level of experience they can be expected to encounter when appointed as an WS-ROs and at the same time there will be events which can allow the officials to bring their high level of experience to all levels of racing.